SLAM-Lab/SANA-FE/TUTORIAL.md

     jamesaboyle/sana-fe:latest

 Now launch a docker container using this image.
-The easiest way to do this is using the Docker GUI.
-When launching a container with the GUI, it is possible to export the /tutorial/files directory to anywhere on your local machine.
+The easiest way to do this is using the Docker Desktop GUI.
+When launching a container with the GUI it is possible to export a directory: under "Optional Settings" create a new volume.
+The "Host path" is set to whatever folder on your local machine you want to use.
-This will give you access to all the tutorial files outside the docker environment.
+The "Container path" should be set to `/tutorial/files`.
+This step will give you access to all the tutorial files outside the docker environment.

 ## Trying out SANA-FE ##